The Awards

 Ellen Angus (Sweden/UK), Malou da Cunha Bang (Sweden), Patrik Berg (Norway), Jonas Silversten Bergman (Sweden), Jennifer Bergqvist (Sweden), Timothy Crisp (Sweden), Magnus Dahl (Sweden), Julie Ebbing (Norway), Timothy Eklund (Sweden), Leifur Ýmir Eyjólfsson (Iceland), Ester Fleckner (Denmark), Tova Fransson (Sweden), Sophia I. Gjerding (Denmark), Marija Griniuk (Denmark), Iina Heiskanen (Finland), Inma Herrera (Finland), Salad Hilowle (Sweden/ Somalia), Linda Hærnes (Norway), Holger Højbjerg (Denmark), Nina Knappe (Denmark), Natalia Koziel (Finland), Linus Krantz (Norway), Cathrine Liberg (Norway), Dina Lundvall (Sweden), Per Stian Monsås (Norway), Trond Nesheim (Norway), Jon Erik Nyholm (Denmark), Mari Oseland (Norway), Nína Óskarsdóttir (Iceland), Malin Nyheim Overholt (Norway), Elina Rantasuo (Finland), Johanne Rude Lindegaard (Denmark), Sigurður Atli Sigurðsson (Iceland), Johanne Dybdahl Sigvardsen (Denmark), Laura Vainikka (Denmark), Marie Vedel (Denmark).

-Julie Ebbing, Winner of Kjell Nupen Memorial Grant 2017
+Winner of the 2015 Kjell Nupen Memorial Grant: Adam Saks

 QSPA Lifetime Achievement Award